-Hello, friend — I'm Jared.
-My job is designing mobile & web apps.
-I'm into music, movies & TV, gaming, and landscape gardening. →
+Hey there — I'm Jared.
+I design mobile & web apps and enjoy music, gaming, and landscape gardening. →

 I worked with the TaxAct Assisted Help team to design the next iteration of their efforts to promote a new expert help service.
 Xpert Help connects the customer with a knowledgeable tax expert to help answer questions that can’t be answered by Google or TaxAct’s own general-audience documentation.
 An initial design had been launched to a small set of customer during the previous tax season, and the business was ready to take it to the next level as they planned to roll it out to all customers in the next tax season.